gsrcommunity/gsrcommunity.github.io/_posts/2025-01-23-becoming-a-global-south-thought-leader.md

 ### We Are A Team!

-Teamwork and leadership practice start right here in this program.
-Everyone is accountable to everyone else and we are only as strong as our weakest link!
+Teamwork and leadership is practiced within this program.
+We will not only build collaboration skills but also fosters individual growth by encouraging accountability, mutual support, and shared learning experiences.

 **Team Leader:** We will split into two teams, each having a team leader.
 Every 2 months we will change team leaders.&#x20;